technofab/catamessenger/README.md

 # catamessenger
-Using catapush API for push notifications on mobile.
+Using Catapush API for push notifications on mobile.

 Based on [http://www.catapush.com/features](http://www.catapush.com/features) you can build a simple messenger to send instant message to mobile device of your recipients.
 Common use is alert something to the phone with an istant message.